pfenninglab/brain-aging-evolution/README.md

 The approach integrates these scales through seven components:

-1. Resolving neuronal and non-neuronal cortical cell-type-specific longevity-associated regulatory elements (LARs) across 240 mammals.
+1. Resolving neuronal and non-neuronal cortical cell-type-specific longevity-associated regulatory elements (LARs) across 240 mammals using TACIT.
 2. Developing a transcriptional brain aging clock to decompose systemic aging from intrinsic aging in cortical neurons within the human population.
 3. Resolving cell-type-specific intrinsic aging.
 4. Linking intrinsic age to cellular vulnerability and aging hallmarks.